We have launched a new online membership system! Click here to learn more and to set up your online account.

 As part of our mission for healthy living, the New Canaan YMCA proudly offers chronic disease support programs for individuals with prediabetes, Parkinson’s disease, and cancer survivors.
 Each program is offered in a welcoming and supportive small-group environment led by caring, qualified instructors.

-NEW!
 Diabetes Prevention Program

 If you have been diagnosed with prediabetes or believe you may be at risk for developing diabetes, the Y is here to help.